rehanvipin/cardboard-box/README.md

 # Cardboard-box when you want to teleport away
 ---
-Lightweight containers for development not deployment.
+Lightweight containers for development not just deployment.

 ## Goals
 1. Create Ubuntu linux fs (ULFS) without pre-installation in home directory